yduf/yduf.github.io/_posts/2020-11-22-pi-dashboard.md

 	Option	"MaxX"	"60363"
 	Option	"MinY"	"61381"
 	Option	"MaxY"	"2856"
-	Option	"SwapXY"	"1" # unless it was already set to 1 EndSection
+	Option	"SwapXY"	"0" # unless it was already set to 1 EndSection
 {% endhighlight %}

-Then copy the snippet provided above into '/etc/X11/xorg.conf.d/99-calibration.conf'
+Then copy the snippet provided above into '/etc/X11/xorg.conf.d/99-calibration.conf', **Change the “SwapAxes” “1” into “SwapAxes” “0"** (done for you here)

 {% highlight bash %}
 $ sudo mkdir /etc/X11/xorg.conf.d